Applications are closed from 17-23 September 2018 and will reopen on Monday 24 September 2018.

-- Marine Mammals and Turtles – field course to Cape Verde: The module focuses on the diversity, behaviour, ecology, physiology, conservation and management of cetaceans (whales and dolphins), and marine turtles.
+- Marine Mammals and Turtles – The module focuses on the diversity, behaviour, ecology, physiology, conservation and management of cetaceans (whales and dolphins), and marine turtles.
 It covers such issues as the life history and migrations of turtles, their diving ability and behaviours, the social behaviour of dolphins, and the conservation of whales.
 It also includes (even though they are not mammals or reptiles!) a brief look at the sea-birds and sharks that will likely also be seen during field excursions.
 For part of the module you will be taught in the archipelago of Cape Verde, with boat trips for whales and shark observations, sea turtle monitoring.
 Mornings will be dedicated to lectures and workshops while afternoons and evening will be dedicated to hands-on practical experience.

 Find out more about this programme in the Freshwater and Marine Ecology student handbook.